FIU HONORS COLLEGE

 Good luck!
 And let us beseech the blessing of Almighty God upon this great and noble undertaking.”

 SIGNED: Dwight D. Eisenhower

 This project aims to develop the student’s personal relationship and experience with the Normandy American Cemetery and Memorial (http://www.abmc.gov/cemeteries/cemeteries/no.php) and the men and women resting there.
 Each student is to select one person interred, research their life, and on location present a brief summary to the class.
-In addition, students must post a digital version of their project on the internet.
+In addition, students must submit a digital As Text version of their project.